 A portion of the dues paid by MCO members goes to support SEIU Michigan, a statewide political arm of SEIU.

-According to reports it files with the U.S. Dept. of Labor, SEIU Michigan collected $276,975 in dues from its local unions in 2020.
-It received an additional $1.4 million from other SEIU-affiliated organizations.
+According to reports it files with the U.S. Dept. of Labor, SEIU Michigan collected $183,293 in dues from its local unions in 2022.
+It also received an additional $1.4 million from the national SEIU affiliate.

-- $1.3 million was spent by SEIU Michigan on political activity and lobbying.
+- $1.2 million was spent by SEIU Michigan on political activity and lobbying.
 This includes $100,000 donated to the Michigan Democratic Party.

 A portion of the dues paid by SEIU Healthcare members also goes to support the SEIU international headquarters.

 According to federal filings which the union must submit to the US Department of Labor, SEIU national headquarters collected $239 million from its affiliates in 2022.